keeganhk/keeganhk.github.io/_pages/about.md

 Short Bio
 ======
 I am currently a final-year Ph.D. student in the Department of Computer Science at the City University of Hong Kong, supervised by Prof. [Junhui Hou](https://sites.google.com/site/junhuihoushomepage/).
-I am also so fortunate to work closely with Prof. [Ying He](https://personal.ntu.edu.sg/yhe/) from NTU and Prof. [Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping) from TAMU.
+I am also so fortunate to work with Prof. [Ying He](https://personal.ntu.edu.sg/yhe/) from NTU and Prof. [Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping) from TAMU.
 Previously, I worked as a research intern guided by Prof. [Runmin Cong](https://rmcong.github.io/).
 I received my B.Sc. degree in Electronic Information Science and Technology from Beijing Normal University.

 News